Parks

 About South Graham Municipal Park

-South Graham Municipal Park has two outdoor basketball goals, two lighted tennis courts (1 court is lined for Pickleball, 1 more coming soon), two sand volleyball courts, three open-air picnic shelters (two available to reserve), a sandstone walking track (.28 mile), a nature trail (.38 mile), a Little Free Library, restrooms, and a playground.
+South Graham Municipal Park has two outdoor basketball goals, two lighted tennis courts (two courts are lined for Pickleball), two sand volleyball courts, three open-air picnic shelters (two available to reserve), a sandstone walking track (.28 mile), a nature trail (.38 mile), a Little Free Library, restrooms, and a playground.

 The playground at South Graham Park features areas for children ages 5-12 and 2-5.
 There are swings, a covered seating area, and swinging benches.
 The playground is located by open-air Shelter A.